 sudo cgpt add -i 6 -P 0 -S 1 /dev/mmcblk0

 Once you are done with ChromeOS you can run the following in the ChromeOS TTY to get back to Bodhi:

 Please, please, please do not make a comment on this post asking for support with an issue you encounter with installing/running Bodhi on your Chromebook!
 Comments asking for support will be removed from this post.
-Instead please open a support request thread in the Chromebook section of our user forums.
+Instead please open a support request thread in the ARM section of our user forums.
 It is much easier to manage/search/solve issues in a message board format than a comments section.